 Sites that offer coupon code, discount offers could also be affected by a very high bounce rate.
 Users don’t have much to look around for on sites like this.
 All that the visitor wants is access to the discount code.
 Nothing more.

-But before I proceed to discuss how you can possibly reduce high bounce rate on your blog, let’s define what is bounce rate?
+But before I proceed to discuss how you can possibly reduce the high bounce rate on your blog, let’s define what is bounce rate?

 What is Bounce Rate in Digital Marketing?